| Group | 15 | Melting point | 630.63 oC, 1167.134 oF, 903.78 K |

 Natural abundance

 Antimony is not an abundant element but is found in small quantities in over 100 mineral species.
-It can be found as the native metal, but more frequently as antimony(III) sulfide from which it is extracted for commercial use.
-This is done by roasting the antimony(III) sulfide to the oxide, and then reducing with carbon or iron.
+It is most often found as antimony(III) sulfide.
+It is extracted by roasting the antimony(III) sulfide to the oxide, and then reducing with carbon.
+Antimony can also be found as the native metal.

 Electronegativity (Pauling scale) |